Jobbik: Warnings against "EU slavery" and ethnic shift in Hungary

 Gábor Vona earlier said that Hungarians became slaves because the European Union had only wanted Hungary to enter the EU because of its cheap workforce.
 Vona also stated that "the number of Hungarians continues to fall while the gypsy population grows ever larger.
 This was not racism but a real social and economic problem.
 Anyone who doesn't understand this is not normal."
 In a 2016 inverview, Vona announced that he believed the EU also had some advantages.
 In a 2017 interview, Márton Gyöngyösi, deputy leader of the party's parliamentary group, pointed out that Jobbik seeks constructive reform of the European Union.
 In addition, Gyöngyösi also said that in order to have a more harmonized EU, maybe some national competencies, such as labor conditions and wage regulations, could be reconsidered.

 Opposition to LGBT+ rights as "sexual deviancy"

 Jobbik opposes the expansion of rights for LGBT people as contrary to their Christian-conservative model.
 The party maintains that the most important social unit is the traditional family.
 In April 2012, Jobbik tried to introduce a bill into the Hungarian parliament that would change the national constitution to allegedly "protect public morals and the mental health of the young generations" by banning the popularization of "sexual deviancy".
 The legislation was drafted by party spokesman Ádám Mirkóczki.
 This was to target "homosexuality, sex changes, transvestitism, bisexuality and paedophile behaviour".
-The proposed amendments would criminalise anyone who "popularizes their sexual relations—deviancy—with another person of the same sex, or other disturbances of sexual behaviour, before the wider public".
+The proposed amendments would criminalise anyone who "popularizes their sexual relations – deviancy – with another person of the same sex, or other disturbances of sexual behaviour, before the wider public".
 The penalty would be three years in prison, or five years if 'popularizing' is done in front of minors.
 The draft legislation ultimately failed to pass.
-In 2021 Viktor Orban's Fidesz government passed a similar Law to the 2012 Jobbik one, in the form of Hungarian anti-LGBT law.
+In 2021, Orbán's Fidesz government passed a similar Law to the 2012 Jobbik one, in the form of Hungarian anti-LGBT law.
 Jobbik has consistently opposed the annual Budapest Gay Pride march, on the grounds that it was "anti-Hungarian and anti-Christian".
 In 2014 right-wing protestors affiliated with Jobbik and the 64 Counties movement shouted homophobic remarks and suggested that LGBT persons should be taken to the gas chambers.